PeraltaBoi/exchangeRates/README.md

 ### Rate Limiting

 Authenticated endpoints are rate-limited using a sliding-window algorithm, applied per user.

 The default values in `application.properties` are set low (e.g., 2 requests per 10 seconds) to easily demonstrate that the functionality is in place and working correctly.

+I wanted to use Bucket4j but unfortunately, I couldn't set it up with the cache I was using, so i had to use a custom implementation.